 The Industrial Solutions Laboratory (ISL) partners with local companies to bring industry projects to the two-semester Senior Design program.
 The projects simulate real-world practice as students manage budgets, deadlines, and conflicting constraints to provide a solution that meets the needs of the company.
 Students learn design skills beginning in the freshman Introduction to Engineering and Introduction to Engineering Technology courses.
 These skills are honed in sophomore and junior design courses in preparation for Senior Design.

 All OSDS faculty have worked as practicing engineers and engineering leaders.
+Many are registered Professional Engineers in one or more states.
 They bring real-world experience and perspective to the classroom and to all of their student interactions.
 They are also academic advisors, Senior Design project mentors, and directors of student support programs.

 @UNCC_Fresh_ENGR for incoming freshmen engineering students and